 The importance of how a deal is structured is captured in the saying, ‘You name the price and I’ll name the terms – and I’ll win every time!’
-The Acquisition Finance – Structuring the Deal program combines theory and practice of finance in mergers and acquisitions (M&A).
+The Acquisition Finance program combines theory and practice of finance in mergers and acquisitions (M&A).
 The program provides the necessary tools to understand the financial side of structuring the deal.
-The program has been completely redesigned to give additional emphasis on SMEs, the contrast of public and private deals, as well as traditional corporate acquisitions.
+The program gives additional emphasis on SMEs, the contrast of public and private deals, as well as traditional corporate acquisitions.
 Topics include capital structure and financing choices, appropriate valuation methods, debt capacity, leveraged buyouts and corporate restructurings, value creation in mergers and acquisitions, and deal design.
 Case studies and discussion include both European and US examples.

 How you will benefit

 - Understand the tradeoffs between equity and debt financing

 - Recognize and exploit unused debt capacity